urbanware-org/nomen/legacy/README.md

 # Legacy

-This directory contains old stable releases that are still officially available but neither maintained nor supported any longer.
+This directory contains old stable releases that are still officially available, but neither maintained nor supported any longer.